Learn how to offer creative, open-ended, and developmentally appropriate alternatives to coloring books for kids.

 Updated January 2024

 You might think that I’m a fan of coloring books and coloring contests; I love art and creativity and have a whole career focused on making art with kids!

 I think coloring within the lines is overrated.
 There is no real benefit to it except neatness and an adult concept of what is right and fitting.
 And kids naturally begin coloring inside the lines over time as they develop, grow, and most importantly, care.

+But why give them lines to color inside in the first place?
 They are perfectly capable of drawing their own lines and pictures and deciding where to color those lines and pictures.

 Creating something from scratch is art.
 Coloring inside someone else’s lines?
 It might be relaxing and even fun at times, but it’s not truly art.

 They can draw and scribble and color their own art.
 Encourage your kids to draw and scribble and create at whatever developmental stage they are at.
 You don’t have to understand their art making.
 You can talk about the colors they are using, ask questions, and make observations.